 La Garrotxa is an incredible hiking destination.
 People from Costa Brava and Barcelona go there on day or weekend trips to hike.
 Some of the best trails are in La Garrotxa Volcanic Natural Park.

-Since La Garrotxa is set between Costa Brava and the Pyrenees, you’ll also find an excellent network of short and medium distance trails of various levels of difficulty, though there also are the longer distance trails that go right in the Pyrenees.
+Since La Garrotxa is set between Costa Brava and the Pyrenees, you’ll also find an excellent network of short and medium-distance trails of various levels of difficulty, though there also are the longer-distance trails that go right in the Pyrenees.

 All trails in La Garrotxa are marked.
 The Vìas Verdes once were railway lines throughout Spain.
 Nowadays, they are a famous network of trails for hikers and cyclists (and some parts are even wheelchair accessible): these trails are marked in green.
-In some cases, the Vìas Verdes coincide with the GR trails (some of the toughest hiking trails that can be found across Europe), which also run through La Garrotxa and which in Spain are marked with white and red lines.

-You can also follow the Itinerannia trails, a network of paths in the counties of El Ripollés, La Garrotxa and L’Alt Empordà.
+You can also follow the Itinerannia trails, a network of paths in the counties of El Ripollés, La Garrotxa, and L’Alt Empordà.
 These are marked in yellow and, like the Vìas Verdes, at times coincide with the GR trails.

 Read my post on why I don’t recommend hiking alone.

-The best thing to do is to get a good map of the trail you want to follow, and if possible download an app.
+The best thing to do is to get a good map of the trail you want to follow, and if possible, download an app.
 Itinerannia has an app with all the trails.
 Another good app is View Ranger: once you upload the tracks it works offline (so also in areas where there is no network) and tells you exactly where you are and in which direction to go.

 GOOD TO KNOW: The Camino Catalan route of the Camino de Santiago goes right through La Garrotza, starting in Les Planes d’Hostoles and continuing through Sant Feliu de Pallerols and Sant Esteve d’en Bas.